 - You might get college credit (depends on the internship)

 There are a variety of career search and resource websites for people with disabilities.
 Here are some of the many resources available:

-- Do-It at UW Seattle serves to increase the participation of individuals with disabilities in challenging academic programs and careers.
+- Do-It at UW Seattle promotes the inclusion and participation of individuals with disabilities in challenging academic programs and careers.

-- Gettinghired.com: a website that empowers job seekers with disabilities find employment, by removing barriers and connecting them to employment and career resources.
+- Gettinghired.com is a website that empowers job seekers with disabilities to find employment by removing barriers and connecting them to employment and career resources.

-- The National Clearinghouse on Disability and Exchange (NCDE): Helps persons with disabilities interested in studying, teaching, conducting research, interning or volunteering abroad to find exchange programs, as well as any disability-related accommodation and accessibility information needed to make the international experience a success.
+- The National Clearinghouse on Disability and Exchange (NCDE) helps persons with disabilities interested in studying, teaching, conducting research, interning, or volunteering abroad to find exchange programs and any disability-related accommodation and accessibility information needed to make the international experience a success.

-- College Resources for Students with Disabilities: This guide includes tips and resources to help students transition from college to career, an overview of the various cognitive, physical, or other types of disabilities students face while attending school, and reviews of several technologies and advocate groups available to students who face various disabilities, such as ADD, autism, and more.
+- College Resources for Students with Disabilities includes tips and resources to help students transition from college to career and reviews of several technologies and advocacy groups available to students with various disabilities, including ADD, autism, and more.

-- Lime Connect: is a global not for profit organization that's rebranding disability through achievement.
-They attract, prepare, and connect high potential university students and professionals - including veterans - who happen to have all types of disabilities for scholarships, internships, The Lime Connect Fellowship Program, and full time careers with their corporate partners
+- Lime Connect: is a global not-for-profit organization that's rebranding disability through achievement.
+They attract, prepare, and connect high potential university students and professionals, including veterans, who happen to have disabilities, with scholarships, internships, The Lime Connect Fellowship Program, and full time careers with their corporate partners

 Your legal rights